Research in France and at Centrale Nantes

 Research at Centrale Nantes

-Research at Centrale Nantes is conducted in six institutes, five of which are joint research units with the CNRS.
+Research at Centrale Nantes is conducted in five institutes, all of which are joint research units with the CNRS.
 Four institutes also work jointly with a third (or more) research partner - university, grande école or research institute.
 These six institutes bring together nearly 900 research personnel and over 300 PhD students.

 The project: industry and health of the future